 From 1 May 2021 Drug and Alcohol Findings ceased routinely generating and issuing new analyses of research.
 With our support this function has been taken up by our long-time supporter the Society for the Study of Addiction.
-Readers are advised to subscribe to the society’s website user mailing list but to remain subscribed to the Findings mailing list for any occasional outputs.
+Former members of our mailing list (now closed) and other interested readers are advised to subscribe instead to the society’s mailing list.
 The website is maintained as a legacy archive with support from the society.
 For more see this brief history of Findings.

 Drug and Alcohol Findings bridges the divide between UK-relevant research on the effectiveness of responses to drug and alcohol problems and the practitioners who provide those interventions.
 The project aims to encapsulate the studies’ findings, set them in context and explore implications for practice.
-From 1999 to 2006 its main output was the Findings magazine, since 2007 replaced by this free web-based service. is staffed by co-owners and co-editors Mike Ashton and Natalie Davies, supported by the Society for the Study of Addiction and Alcohol Change UK, and advised by the National Addiction Centre.
+From 1999 to 2006 its main output was the Findings magazine, since 2007 replaced by this free web-based service. is owned by Mike Ashton and Natalie Davies, and recently and/or currently supported by the Society for the Study of Addiction and Alcohol Change UK, and advised by the National Addiction Centre.

 about the project including how to